arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Development.md

 **Brightness Handling:**

-The `ColorProvider` base class includes a `brightness` parameter (0-255, default 255) and a static method for applying brightness scaling:
+The `color_provider` base class includes a `brightness` parameter (0-255, default 255) and a static method for applying brightness scaling:

 ```berry
 # Static method for brightness scaling (only scales if brightness != 255)